 Sleep is vital to our physical, mental, and emotional well-being.
 If you’re not getting enough sleep or your sleep quality is poor, it could be impeding your ability to concentrate.
 One bad night’s sleep is enough to impact your attention span, but chronic sleep problems can be even worse.
 You can explore natural sleep products for more restful nights and to help ease these chronic sleep problems.

 As well as consulting with your physician, you can use lifestyle changes to address any sleep issues.
 Relaxation or stress reduction techniques, such as yoga and meditation, are a great way to promote restfulness, for example.
-Similarly, improving your sleep hygiene can help you to a decent night’s rest, which will allow you to optimize your attention span.
+Similarly, improving your sleep hygiene or taking supplements such as l theanine and gaba can help you to a decent night’s rest, which will allow you to optimize your attention span.

 5. Stay Hydrated